JP-MRPhys/bayesianLSTM/README.md

-Implementation of the bayesianLSTM in Tensorflow
+Implementation of the bayesianLSTM in Tensorflow for detail see the blog post